 As in previous Dietary Guidelines, the 2015 – 2020 report includes 100% juice as part of the fruit food group.
 The Guidelines recommend 2 cup equivalents of fruit daily as part of a 2,000 calorie diet.
 One cup of 100% fruit juice counts as one cup of fruit and the report states that up to half the daily fruit intake may come from 100% juice.
 According to the Report, three-fourths of Americans don’t consume the recommended amount of fruits and vegetables.
 One-hundred percent juice is a simple and delicious way to boost your fruit intake.

 Reports about substances such as lead in juice may have you asking, “What’s in my juice?”
 US juice producers want to assure you that we are committed to ensuring the safety of our products and we take your concerns seriously.
-We asked ourselves what someone like you might want to know, and compiled the answers to the questions that you may be asking on our Facts about Lead in Fruit Juice page.
+We asked ourselves what someone like you might want to know, and compiled the answers to questions about fruit juice and lead, and fruit juice and glyphosate.